 |Statute of Limitations||Some crimes in Maryland must be prosecuted within a specific time period (called the statute of limitations) or they can never be prosecuted.
 However, murder and manslaughter are felonies that have no limitation according to the common law.
 Therefore if you killed (or tried to kill) someone intentionally, even many years ago, it can still come back to haunt you.|

 Note: State laws change all the time, it’s important to verify the laws you are researching.

 If you’re facing a murder charge in Maryland, you should consult with an experienced local criminal defense lawyer.
 An attorney can help review your case and the evidence against you, explain the law, and help you with any possible defenses.
-You can start the process today with a free case review.

 Contact a qualified attorney.